 Universitas Muhammadiyah Surakarta (UMS) is one of the largest private universities in Indonesia, graduating approximately 7,000 students annually.
-In an effort to enhance the quality of academic services, the Academic Administration Bureau (BAA) plays a crucial role in managing various academic administrative needs, including student registration, class schedule management, academic document archiving, and services related to graduation and commencement ceremonies.
-As part of service improvement efforts, every student scheduled to graduate is required to complete a feedback form containing criticisms, suggestions, or input regarding BAA services.
+In an effort to enhance the quality of academic services, the Academic Administration Bureau (BAA) plays a crucial role in managing various academic administrative needs, including student registration, class schedule management, academic document archiving, and services related to graduate in and commencement ceremonies.
+As part of service improvement efforts, every student regarding BAA services.
 However, to date, this data has not been optimally processed, resulting in suboptimal evaluation of the services provided.
 This is evident from the ongoing negative feedback from students regarding BAA services, indicating that data-driven improvements have not been fully implemented.